Film / The Inbetweeners

 - Ass Shove: Jay keeps €20 in his ass on holidays in case he needs to bribe a cop.

 - Betty and Veronica: Simon is the Archie caught between Lucy (Betty) and Carli (Veronica).
+Also gender-inverted, with Will as the Betty and Nicos as the Veronica for Alison.

 - Big Beautiful Woman: Zigzagged with Jane.
 Jay initially sees her as an Abhorrent Admirer, but apparently more because he's worried about what his friends would think.
 He comes around in the end.